barkeshli-pcc/lab-00-writeup/windows.md

 </br>

+<a name="win_build_googletesr_framework"></a>

+## Build googletest framework

 There are two .bat files you will use to build and compile your project: gtest.bat and build.bat. gtest.bat only needs to be run once to build the googletest framework so we can use it to test the rest of the project.
 It must be run before build.bat.

 Navigate into the build folder and run gtest.bat by entering .`\build.bat` into the terminal.
+This will run a series of commands that build the googletest framework for you.
+This process creates a bunch of files and you do not want these files in the root folder of your project.
+The `gtest.bat` file from `build/` will make sure all your auxilary files are created inside the `build/` folder.
 The output should look like this.

 > <img src="images/win_images/run-00-running_compiling_02.png" alt="vscode_after_cloning" width="800"/>

 </br>